 - Causes.
-Low humidity, high temperatures, excessive air flow (from air conditioning or convection currents from central heating) too much sun or because of underwatering.
+Low humidity, high temperatures, excessive airflow (from air conditioning or convection currents from central heating) too much sun, or because of underwatering.

-The reason for ferns turning brown is because of low humidity, underwatering or high temperatures.
-Ferns require a humidity of 50% to 70%, temperatures of between 65°F to 75°F and require soil that is moist, but not saturated.
+The reason for ferns turning brown is because of low humidity, underwatering, or high temperatures.
+Ferns require a humidity of 50% to 70%, temperatures of between 65°F to 75°F, and require soil that is moist, but not saturated.
 Ferns turn brown due to stress from low humidity, excessively hot or cold temperatures or dry soil.

-The reason low humidity is the most common cause of ferns turning brown is because ferns of all types prefer a humidity of at least 30% whereas the air in most homes tends to have a humidity of 10% and it is this dry air that causes the leaves to turn brown.
+The reason low humidity is the most common cause of ferns turning brown is that ferns of all types prefer a humidity of at least 30% whereas the air in most homes tends to have a humidity of 10% and it is this dry air that causes the leaves to turn brown.